D-score/dbook1/README.md

 2. D-score for international comparisons
 3. D-score for creating better instruments

-The development of this series was kindly supported by the Bill & Melinda Gates Foundation.
+The development of this series is kindly supported by the Bill & Melinda Gates Foundation.